Raynos/nodeconfeu2014-talk/content.md

 The other step is getting started in the first place.
 Really we want to build a new service and get it deployed in one day.

+There is actually a lot involved, you have to scaffold out some default files, get a git project setup, get a wiki setup.

+You have to setup CI, no-one likes configuring jenkins, you have to make sure your tests work, that your code coverage works.

+You have to make your application deployable.
+The way we deploy is by checking information about your service into puppet so that we can use puppet to deploy all services to a single EC2 box.

+Puppet is an arcane art, we really want to shield most developers from this complexity and have it just work for them.